Stamping Press Failure Analysis

 On the date of the loss, final calibrations were being performed by the technicians on the tonnage monitoring system.
 Given that the tonnage monitoring system displays the tonnage of each press stroke, the only means for the technicians to read the tonnage of each test stroke using a measurement instrument placed beneath the ram.
 Typically this is performed with load cells, however, due to a lack of availability, the technicians had instead used a different tool.
 While attempting to calibrate the tonnage using this unfamiliar method, the technicians were heavily reliant on the overload protection system to ensure press damage did not occur.
 Assuming that the overload protection system was in place, the technicians intermediately increased the press tonnage until eventually striking the press in excess of 4,000-tons, well past the designed capacity.
 When the stroke occurred, linkage in the crown of the press overloaded and fractured.

-Envista was able to determine that the failure and damage of the press was the result of these three critical errors made during the repair process that resulted in over $1 MM worth of immediate repair costs as well as several weeks of additional downtime.
+Envista was able to determine that the failure and damage of the press were the result of these three critical errors made during the repair process that resulted in over $1 MM worth of immediate repair costs as well as several weeks of additional downtime.